 When navigating the legal process, understanding the trial type is crucial.
 Choosing the appropriate format and knowing how the proceedings unfold can significantly impact the outcome of your case.

-So, what is bench trial and why might it be the preferred option?
+So, whats a bench trial and why might it be the preferred option?
 A bench trial is typically faster and less costly than a jury trial, as it eliminates the need for jury selection and deliberation.
 It is often used in civil cases, family court matters, and certain criminal cases where both parties waive their right to a jury.

 When Is Bench Trial Used